 Hands grabbed Merrie and hauled her off the stump.
 Someone had removed the ropes but she hadn’t noticed in her panic.
 There was a flash of sunlight across her entire body and then darkness as she was shoved into a large barrel.

 Her body crumpled at the bottom as the black smoke gathered around her.
 Still crying, she curled her burning limbs together and prayed that the agony would end.

-The smell of rainwater felt good as did the clothes that were jammed over to to block all light from coming in.
+The smell of rainwater felt good as did the clothes that were jammed to the top to block all light from coming in.

 “I don’t care if you assholes ride her fucking cunt every night, but if you let her die, I’m going to kill every single one of you!”
 Ginny sounded furious.

 “Don’t you dare lie to me.
 I said she had to stay out of sunlight.”

 “I thought because she was pale, she’d burn,” said Hore.